top of page

 A Veteran of the US Air Force, Sid is committed to excellence in everything he does.
 As a result, he has has earned the trust of many in the Central Florida community.
 Whatever your legal or mediation needs might be, you can count on Sid for results and unparalleled personal service.
 Call 407-251-1200 or book online today.

-We offer mediation services in the following areas:
+We offer mediation services throughout Florida, both in-person and online, in the following Courts:

 Sid Roman Orlando Bilingual Mediator